-Here at St Oswald’s we are equally far from both Macclesfield Crematorium and Altrincham Crematorium.
+Here at St Oswald’s we are equally far from both Macclesfield Crematorium and Altrincham Crematorium, with Vale Royal Crematorium being somewhat closer.
 Families and friends sometimes choose to have a short service at the crematorium prior to coming to the church, or alternatively, choose to go to the crematorium after a service in the church.
 It is a personal decision as each family thinks through which option is most appropriate for their circumstances.
 St Oswald’s still has an open graveyard for parishioners and church (electoral roll) members.
 Exceptional requests for burial should be made to the Vicar

 The church aims to support people, as they wish, through these difficult times both through our regular Sunday worship and pastoral visits.
 Finally we have a Book of Remembrance in church and also the opportunity for burial of ashes in the graveyard.

 More details about the order of service can be found in the following downloadable document.